venom1270/AdventOfCode-2022/README.md

 ## Day 18

 This one was relatively easy.
 Reminds me of 3sum Leetcode question.
 For part 2 I just did DFS to discover air bubbles and use part 1 function to calculate number of surfaces.
 Implemented DFS with queue, because Rust. 😎

+## Day 19

+Used a straightforward approach for this one.
+It takes a while to complete (have to manually enable some heuristic momoization optimizations for part 1 and 2 separately to get results in real time) so it's not too optimized, but I managed to get the correct result.
+Used structs and an enum.
+Had no Rust/borrowing problems! 😎